AnanthuNarashimman/HackProject/README.md

 3) How to compete with BIG companies
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
 #Solutions Found:
-1)a)Interactive banners and videos in homescreen. b)Aggressive ad targetting using Adsense c)Events which allow users to publicise the museum (ex:posting in social media) d)Utilising the social media platform of Influencers and creating hype.
+1)-a)Interactive banners and videos in homescreen.
+  -b)Aggressive ad targetting using Adsense
+  -c)Events which allow users to publicise the museum (ex:posting in social media) -d)Utilising the social media platform of Influencers and creating hype.

-2)a)VIP Membership Tiers
+2)-a)VIP Membership Tiers
-  b)Loyalty Schemes
+  -b)Loyalty Schemes
-  c)Coupons and discounts
+  -c)Coupons and discounts

-3)a)Governmental Tie-up
+3)-a)Governmental Tie-up
-  b)Tourism Packages
+  -b)Tourism Packages
-  c)Foriegn tourism
+  -c)Foriegn tourism

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------